 Registering for courses is an essential part of the process beginning as a student at Tyndale Seminary.
-If you have not had a chance to register yet, see the Registrar's Office page to begin that process.
+If you have not had a chance to register yet, see the Office of the Registrar's page to begin that process.
 If you need help registering there are a few options for you.

 - Contact the Office of the Registrar via email (registration [at] tyndale [dot] ca) or phone (416-226-6620 ext.
 6711).

 - Download your list of Program Requirements on the Office of the Registrar's page to find out what courses are required for your program.

 We know that financing your education can be a daunting task, and we want to help.
 There are many options available to you as Seminary student such as scholarships, bursaries, and OSAP.
 Check out the Financial Aid homepage to see what options are available and a best fit for you.

 Come to the Dining Hall and the Lamp Post Cafe, located on Level 200, to eat, laugh, and enjoy fresh and delicious food with friends.
 Tyndale partners with ILC Creations to provide food services that are synonymous with delicious food, culinary talent, and innovation.
 When looking for a light snack or some Starbucks coffee to get you through that study session, the Cafe on Level 200 near the Study Hall provides hot drinks, snacks, and refreshments.
 You can pay by debit, cash, or you can preload your Tyndale Student card with money at Campus Facilities.

 Student Life seeks to assist Tyndale Seminary students in all things outside the classroom, from athletics to Student Council to missions trips, there are many ways to be involved in the larger Tyndale community.
 The Department of Student Development is led by Dean of Students George Sweetman and located in the E300 hallway.
 Please visit the Student Life home page where you can find links to many ways to be involved and to partake in outreach opportunities.